We have some bad news and we have some good news.

-When you go to a restaurant and instead of a one page menu the waiter gives you a catalogue of every dish you can imagine, how do you choose?
+When you go to a restaurant and instead of a one-page menu the waiter gives you a catalog of every dish you can imagine, how do you choose?
 Where do you even start?

-Similarly, when trying to decide which Yoga Teacher Training is right for you, you are paralysed with the number of options.
+Similarly, when trying to decide which Yoga Teacher Training is right for you, you are paralyzed by the number of options.

 When it comes to selecting a Teacher Training there are three possible outcomes:

 - You make an informed decision

 - You never make a decision

 The following points will talk about the worst outcome.
 The "actually never making the decision" one and we hope it will stir you to do something.

 If nothing else, at least you will become aware.
 Aware that Yoga Teacher Training may, indeed, could be something for you too.

 The voice in your head...do these sound familiar?